homes32/pebakery-docs/Commands/Branch/If-Question.md

 If,QUESTION,"Do you like green eggs and ham?",Message,"You answered YES."

-// Run another section if the user chooses YES If,QUESTION,"Would you like to run another section?",Run,%PluginFile%,Run-Yes
+// Run another section if the user chooses YES If,QUESTION,"Would you like to run another section?",Run,%ScriptFile%,Run-Yes

 // We can also use Block statements to execute additional commands
 // or use an Else condition to perform another action when the user chooses No.